Stunted growth: 1990s to 2015

 As of 2015, an estimated 156 million children under the age of 5 years old in the world were stunted, 90% of them living in low and low-middle income countries.
 Roughly 56% of these children were in Asia and 37% in Africa.
 It is possible that some of these children concurrently had other forms of malnutrition, including wasting or being overweight.
 No statistics were available for these combined conditions.
 Stunting had been on the decline for the past 35 years - in 2016, there were 156 million stunted children, compared to 255 million in 1990.
 However, the decline of stunting was geographically uneven and unequal among different groups in society.
-A research paper published in January 2020 - which mapped stunting, wasting and underweight in children in low and middle-income countries - predicted that only five countries would meet global targets for reducing malnutrition by 2025 in all second administrative subdivisions.
 Among children under five years of age, the global stunting prevalence declined from 26.3% in 2012 to 22.3% in 2022.
 It was projected that 19.5 percent of all children under five will be stunted in 2030.

 Over the period 2000–2015, Asia saw a reduction in stunting prevalence from 38 to 24%; with Africa moving from 38 to 32%; along with Latin America and the Caribbean moving from 18 to 11%.
 This equated to a relative reduction of 36%, 17% and 39% respectively, indicating that Asia and Latin America and the Caribbean had displayed much larger reductions than Africa.
 Of these regions, Latin America and the Caribbean were on track to achieve global targets set with global initiatives such as United Nations Millennium Development Goals and World Health Assembly targets (see following section on global targets).